mgifford/drupal-security/src/foreword.rst

 This is not a comprehensive document, as IT security is a complex field.
 We have tried to focus on fundamental principles that can improve security.
-For more information on web server security, see the links at the end of this article.
+For more information on web server security, see the reference links.

 We do not believe that there will ever be a 100% secure system.
 There are always bugs in software and new exploits are being attempted all of the time.
 We are